Medicare and Medicaid:

-Comments: As of April 2016, CMS officials said they are exploring whether it would be feasible to identify and develop additional measures related to interdisciplinary care team meetings and health risk assessment completion within the demonstration period.
-For the first part of our recommendation, CMS officials said that they do not believe it is feasible to implement a care team measure during the demonstration period.
-For the second part of our recommendation, CMS officials said they have begun discussions with their existing CMS contractor about the level of effort required to develop and implement a health risk assessment measure in the Managed-Fee-For-Service (MFFS) demonstrations.
-CMS also plans to have discussions with the MFFS model states about the feasibility of collecting and reporting this type of data.
-If implementation appears feasible, CMS officials said they anticipate drafting and developing this measure beginning in the summer of 2016 through the winter of 2017 and beginning data collection in January 2018.
+Comments: In April 2016, CMS officials told us they are exploring whether it would be feasible to identify and develop additional measures related to interdisciplinary care team meetings and health risk assessment completion within the demonstration period.
+For the first part of our recommendation, CMS officials said that they did not believe it was feasible to implement a care team measure during the demonstration period.
+For the second part of our recommendation, CMS officials said they had begun discussions with their existing CMS contractor about the level of effort required to develop and implement a health risk assessment measure in the Managed-Fee-For-Service (MFFS) demonstrations.
+CMS also planned to have discussions with the MFFS model states about the feasibility of collecting and reporting this type of data.
+As of June 2017, HHS officials have not informed us of any actions taken to implement this recommendation.
+We will update the status of this recommendation when we receive additional information.

 Recommendation: To strengthen oversight of the provision of care coordination services in the Financial Alignment Demonstration, the Secretary of Health and Human Services should direct the Administrator of CMS to expediently develop and require organizations in the capitated model, and the states in the MFFS model, to report comparable core data measures across the demonstration that measure the following: (1) the extent to which interdisciplinary care team meetings are occurring, and (2) for MFFS states, the extent to which health risk assessments are completed.